cmdPrompt2002/cs-comps/thing/documentation.md

 - Can't strtok - the regcomp function accepts a char *pointer*, so need to copy just the option value and assign a new char *
 - Need strstr, and strncpy

-TODO: base64 function - malloc once, keep track of size, if size of new one exceed allocated memory, then realloc
+TODO: base64 function - malloc once, keep track of size, if size of new one exceed allocated memory, then realloc.
+NO. USE STACK MEM INSTEAD.
+DONE.

+## 11/04/24

+http-get-attempt uses stack frame for encodedPass instead of mallocing Fixed the recv function and http-post-init
+Attempted to change global vars to local vars, and heap mem to stack mem (pass and usr) to improve performance.

+Fixing recv error
+- Requestbuffer NOT the issue.
+Printed them out.
+Looks fine every time.
+- Connect NOT the issue
+- Send NOT the issue (although the strlen(requestBuffer) doesn't return what's expected)
+- Recv looks fine (maybe the issue is )

+TODO: replace requestBuffer with a struct that contains char* and strlength of the array, so don't have to use strlen wither every sprintf call

+Why http-post slower than get?
+- regexec slower than strstr?
+- More calls to global variables?